Renaissance is the French translation of the Italian word Rinascita or Rinascimento and it means "rebirth"

 derogatorily called Piagnoni (weepers), but they were able to stay in power for three years; in February 1497 they carried

-paintings, musical instruments, dresses, mirrors and even (like modern Talebans) chess sets.
+paintings, musical instruments, dresses, mirrors and even chess sets in Piazza della Signoria.

 |Ben venga maggio,